Click Here To Schedule A Consultation

 Rolling and boxcar scars are particularly well-suited to treatment with dermal fillers.
 The number of treatment sessions required to provide patients with their ideal results varies on several contributing factors, including the type of dermal filler used, the severity of one’s acne scars, and the types of acne scars present.
 The dermal filler products most often used by Dr. Green include hyaluronic acid fillers, such as Juvederm and Restylane, as well as Sculptra.
 Sculptra is a unique dermal filler product composed of a substance called poly-L-lactic acid that induces collagen production in the skin.

 A topical numbing cream is applied to the treatment area one hour before the procedure to ensure patient comfort.
 During the treatment, Dr. Green inserts the needle underneath the scar.
 Once the needle is carefully positioned, the filler is deposited into the depression.
 Each scar is repeated until all the scars have been successfully treated.
 Some patients with more severe scarring may require several treatment sessions.
 Dermal fillers can also restore age-related volume loss, provide facial contour, smooth away fine lines and wrinkles, and enhance facial features.
 Dr. Green has provided her patients with the best cosmetic dermal fillers for over 25 years.
-She will develop a customized treatment plan during your consultation that targets your individual concerns and provides phenomenal, long-lasting results.
+She will develop a customized treatment plan during your consultation that targets your concerns and provides phenomenal, long-lasting results.

 Fraxel Laser Treatment

+Two types of lasers are typically used to treat acne scars: ablative and non-ablative.
+Ablative lasers work by removing the outer layers of the skin to stimulate new collagen production and restructure scar tissue.
+Non-ablative laser treatments trigger new collagen production in the dermis while leaving the epidermis intact, which provides great cosmetic results while significantly reducing the amount of downtime that’s required.
 The Fraxel Dual is a non-ablative laser treatment that can improve skin tone and texture by inducing new collagen production in the treatment area.
 Dr. Green refers to Fraxel Dual as the “magic eraser” due to its unique ability to tackle many skin concerns, including acne scars.
 Fraxel operates on two distinct wavelengths and utilizes a fractional laser technology that allows the device to create precise, controlled microscopic wounds in the skin’s dermis.
 This stimulates the natural wound-healing process, leading to the production of new collagen.
 The result is a clear, smooth, beautiful, even-toned complexion that lasts.
 Patients interested in reducing the overall appearance of their acne scars should expect to have a series of three to five Fraxel laser therapy sessions spread one month apart to achieve optimal cosmetic results.

 The Fraxel Dual, often used by Dr. Green in her boutique dermatology office in the Upper East Side, is also an effective treatment for addressing skin concerns such as uneven skin pigmentation, sun spots, stretch marks, surgical scars, and overall tone and texture of the skin.
 Fraxel should not, however, be used to treat melasma.
-Melasma is a skin condition characterized by brown or gray-brown patches of skin which are darker in color than the rest of the surrounding skin.
+Melasma is a skin condition characterized by brown or gray-brown patches of skin that are darker in color than the rest of the surrounding skin.
 Several factors, including genetics, hormones, medical conditions, and UV exposure, can influence the presence of melasma.
 Melasma can be extremely difficult to remove after having treatment with laser therapy since the heat and energy from a laser may cause the hyperpigmentation to become even more entrenched in the deeper layers of the skin.
 Dr. Green can help you determine which cosmetic treatments best suit your skin type, skin tone, and specific acne scars and ensure that you are treated with the most appropriate treatments.

 eMatrix